NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

                                      min(minute),h(hours),d(days),w(weeks),m(months).
                                      If a period is not specified it defaults to days.
+      --spark-env  <arg>...
+Spark environment where CPU workloads were executed.
+Options include onprem, dataproc,
+                                     and emr.
+Default is onprem.
   -t, --timeout  <arg>               Maximum time in seconds to wait for the event
                                      logs to be processed.
 Default is 24 hours (86400 seconds) and must be greater than 3